-- 31. Requests the secretariat of the United Nations Conference on Trade and Development, in consultation with relevant entities of the United Nations system, including the United Nations Office on Drugs and Crime, to inform the General Assembly at its seventy-seventh session about the implementation of the present resolution, through a dedicated section of the Sustainable Development Goals Pulse report and of the Trade and Development Report, elaborating in particular on the need to combat illicit financial flows and recover and return stolen assets in line with commitments contained in the Addis Ababa Action Agenda of the Third International Conference on Financing for Development and the 2030 Agenda for Sustainable Development, in the context of the COVID-19 pandemic; - 32.
-Decides to include in the provisional agenda of its seventy-seventh session, under the item entitled "Macroeconomic policy questions", the sub-item entitled "Promotion of international cooperation to combat illicit financial flows and strengthen good practices on assets return to foster sustainable development".
+40. Requests the Secretary-General to submit to the General Assembly at its seventy-eighth session a report, within existing resources, in relation to progress made on combating illicit financial flows and the implementation of assets return and recovery based on existing mechanisms, and to elaborate on strengthening international coordination in this regard, and requests the United Nations Conference on Trade and Development and the United Nations Office on Drugs and Crime to inform the General Assembly at its seventy-eighth session about the implementation of the present resolution, through a dedicated section of the Sustainable Development Goals Pulse report, elaborating in particular on the progress in testing, refining and applying the methodology to report on indicator 16.4.1, and the need to combat illicit financial flows and recover and return stolen assets in line with commitments contained in the Addis Ababa Action Agenda of the Third International Conference on Financing for Development and the 2030 Agenda for Sustainable Development, in the context of the COVID-19 pandemic;

+41. Decides to include in the provisional agenda of its seventy-eighth session, under the item entitled "Macroeconomic policy questions", the sub-item entitled "Promotion of international cooperation to combat illicit financial flows and strengthen good practices on assets return to foster sustainable development".

-&lt;sup>9 Resolution 69/313, annex.
+&lt;sup>13 Resolution 69/313, annex.